-Development Consent DA 374-11-00 Schedule 3 Section Where Addressed in this TMP Traffic Management Plan 15.
-Prior to carrying out any development under this consent after 6 May 2017, the Applicant must prepare a Traffic Management Plan for the development in consultation with the relevant roa authority, and to the satisfaction of the Secretary.
-This plan must include: a) details of all transport routes and traffic types to be used for development-related traffic ; Sections 4.1, 4.2 and 5 b) a program to monitor and report on the amount of metal sulphate precipitate, scandium oxide and ammonium sulphate transported from the mine; Section 9.1 c) a program to monitor and report on the amount of limestone transported from the limestone quarry and third party suppliers; Section 9.1 d) the measures that would be implemented to: minimise traffic safety issues and disruption to local users of the transport route/s during construction and decommissioning of the development, including: temporary traffic controls, including detours and signage; Section 6 notifying the local community about development-related traffic impacts; and a traffic management system for managing over-dimensional vehicles; operate shuttle bus services to transport employees to and from Parkes, Forbes an Condobolin to the mine: and d Section 6.4 operate high capacity trucks to transport limestone and other materials and product to and from the mine; Section 5.3 e) a Road Transport Protocol for all drivers transporting materials to and from the site with measures to: ensure drivers adhere to the designated transport routes, and prioritise use of national, state and regional roads over local roads; Section 7.1 verify that these heavy vehicles are completely covered whilst in transit; Section 7.2 co-ordinate the staggering of heavy vehicle departures to minimise impacts on the road network, where practicable; Section 7.3 minimise disruption to school bus timetables and rail services; Section 7.11 and 7.4 ensure travelling stock access and right of way to the adjacent travelling stock route e; Section 7.5 maintain radio communications between all school buses and heavy vehicle operators operating on the transport route between the rail siding, limestone quarry or third party limestone quarries and the mine; Section 7.11.2 manage worker fatigue during trips to and from the site; Section 7.6 manage appropriate driver behaviour including adherence to speed limits, safe overtaking and maintaining appropriate distances between vehicles (i.e. a Driver Code of Conduct); Section 7.8 inform drivers of relevant drug and alcohol policies; Section 7.9 regularly inspect vehicles maintenance and safety records; Section 7.10 implement contingency procedures when the transport route is disrupted (e.g. flood events and other emergencies); , Section 7.12 respond to emergencies; Section 7.13 transport processing reagents safely; Section 7.14 minimise disruption to community events and festivals, in consultation with event organisers; Section 6.6 implement reasonable and feasible measures to minimise amenity impacts to local communities, including minimising night time truck movements and compression braking in urban areas as far as practicable; and Section 6.5 ensure compliance with and enforcement of the protocol.
-Section 7.16
+Development Consent DA 374-11-00 Schedule 3 Section Where Addressed in this TMP e) a Road Transport Protocol for all drivers transporting materials to and from the site with measures to: 7 ta an 33333 in an 6 1 in 1 ensure drivers adhere to the designated transport routes; Section 7.1 verify that these heavy vehicles are completely covered whilst in transit; Section 7.2 co-ordinate the staggering of heavy vehicle departures to minimise impacts on the road network, where practicable; minimise disruption to school bus timetables and rail services; Section 7.3 ensure travelling stock access and right of way to the adjacent travelling stock route; Section 7.11 and 7.4 Section 7.5 maintain radio communications between all school buses and heavy vehicle operators operating on the transport route between the rail siding, limestone quarry or third party limestone quarries and the mine; Section 7.11.2 manage worker fatigue during trips to and from the site; manage appropriate driver behaviour including adherence to speed limits, safe overtaking and maintaining appropriate distances between vehicles (i.e. a Driver Code of Conduct); Section 7.6 Section 7.8 inform drivers of relevant drug and alcohol policies; regularly inspect vehicles maintenance and safety records; Section 7.9 implement contingency procedures when the transport route is disrupted (e.g. flood events and other emergencies); Section 7.10 Section 7.12 respond to emergencies; transport processing reagents safely; Section 7.13 minimise disruption to community events and festivals, in consultation Section 7.14 with event organisers; Section 6.6 implement reasonable and feasible measures to minimise amenity impacts to local communities, including minimising night time truck movements and compression braking in urban areas as far as practicable; and Section 6.5 ensure compliance with and enforcement of the protocol.
+Section 7.16 46.
+The Applicant must implement the approved Traffic Management Plan for the development.
+Section 3.1.1

-On 5 July 2018, the Secretary approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00.
+On 5 July 2018, the Planning Secretary approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00 (Attachment 3).
 The scope of this TMP is specifically related to the following initial Project construction activities:

-- development of the mine, including: - site establishment and earthworks; - construction of site access roads and haul roads; - processing facility earthworks; - establishment of temporary facilities required for construction activities (e.g. offices, lay down areas, communications infrastructure); - construction of the mine infrastructure area including the offices, workshops, warehouse, laboratory and amenities buildings, fuel storage areas, potable water treatment plant and car parking facilities; - construction of the tailings storage facility and evaporation pond; - construction of water management infrastructure including the raw water dam, water storage dam and sediment dams; - construction and operation of the concrete batch plant; - development of gravel and clay borrow pits (including blasting and crushing); - installation of appropriate fencing and barriers to ensure public safety and security for mining and construction; and - other associated minor infrastructure, plant, equipment and activities; - development and operation of the accommodation camp; - development and operation of the borefields, surface water extraction infrastructure and water pipeline; and - road upgrades.
+- development of the mine, including:

+- site establishment and earthworks;

+- construction of site access roads and haul roads;

+- processing facility earthworks;

+- establishment of temporary facilities required for construction activities (e.g. offices, lay down areas, communications infrastructure);

+- construction of the mine infrastructure area including the offices, workshops, warehouse, laboratory and amenities buildings, fuel storage areas, potable water treatment plant and car parking facilities; - construction of the tailings storage facility and evaporation pond; - construction of water management infrastructure including the raw water dam, water storage dam and sediment dams; - construction and operation of the concrete batch plant; - development of gravel and clay borrow pits (including blasting and crushing); - installation of appropriate fencing and barriers to ensure public safety and security for mining and construction; and - other associated minor infrastructure, plant, equipment and activities; - development and operation of the accommodation camp; - development and operation of the borefield, surface water extraction infrastructure and water pipeline; - · road upgrades.